 CityCat, SpeedyCat, CityHopper and Cross River CityFerry terminals are located along the Brisbane River between UQ St Lucia and Northshore Hamilton.
 Check the map to find your nearest terminal.

 Brisbane City Council operates a fleet of 23 CityCats and five KittyCats (including City Hoppers).
 The nine monohull ferries are currently out of service.
 A network of 23 terminals stretches from The University of Queensland at St Lucia (UQ St Lucia) to Northshore Hamilton.

 Council has delivered four of nine Generation 4 double-decker CityCats:

 - Neville Bonner, commenced service in August 2020

-This is all part of our plan to deliver a modern public transport network with a further six Generation 4 double-decker CityCats joining the fleet before June 2025.
+This is all part of our plan to deliver a modern public transport network with a further five Generation 4 double-decker CityCats joining the fleet before June 2025.

 As part of our commitment to deliver a world-class public transport network, Council introduced SpeedyCats in September 2018.
 SpeedyCats provide more than 100 peak hour express services each week.